Skip to content

 South West Regional Director

 Devon-based retired engineer.
 Coordinates ~16 Devon councillors and the Cornwall Reform group.
 First entered politics via Brexit Party in 2019.
+Appointed Nathan Michell to the CRH branch chair in November 2025 over local member objections.

-Reform Group Leader & Deputy Leader, Cornwall Council
+Reform Group Leader, Cornwall Council

-National Organisation
+National Organisation#

 Reform UK is structured as a limited company (Reform UK Party Limited, Company No. 16260766).
 Nigel Farage holds majority shares.
 Unlike traditional parties, members cannot vote on leadership or policy — the party is controlled from the top.